 Jonathan Schaeffer began his term as Dean of Science on July 1, 2012.
 He is an internationally recognized researcher in the field of artificial intelligence.
 He is best known for using games as his experimental test bed.
 He became the dean of science after four years in the role of vice-provost and associate vice-president (information technology) at the U of A.

 “Jonathan is passionate about teaching and committed to teaching excellence.
 He considers the university environment to be all about students and wants to see their experience at the U of A become a turning point in their lives.
-He considers the teaching arena to be ripe for new perspectives that will drive the next innovations in pedagogy,” said U of A provost Carl Amrhein.
+He considers the teaching arena to be ripe for new perspectives that will drive the next innovations in pedagogy,” said former U of A provost Carl Amrhein.
 “His approach to decision-making is to listen to understand others first, to analyze, and then to act based on facts, while seeking outcomes that are a win for all.